|

 By making love to you, it is as though I have made love

 I am not HER!
-She clenched her fists in frustration.
+Eowyn clenched her fists in

 She ran her hand through her hair.
-So where does that leave
+So where does this leave

 us?